 Mark Twight, quoted in Between a Rock and a Hard Place by Aron Ralston

-I’ll concede this one reads a bit dramatic now, but the line “People who did only what they had to and never what they could have done” still hits hard.
+I’ll concede this one comes off as a bit self-righteous, but the line, “People who did only what they had to and never what they could have done,” has stuck with me over the years since first reading it.

-I’ve never been accused of being overly ambitious in a traditional sense, and I stopped climbing the corporate ladder on the second rung, not because I don’t value success, but because my definition of success was never tied to titles or paychecks.
+I’ve never been accused of being overly ambitious in a traditional sense, and I stopped climbing the corporate ladder on the first rung.
+Not because I don’t value success, but because my definition of success has never felt tied to promotions or paychecks.

 Lately, my TikTok feed seems to know I’m approaching fifty.
-It’s full of elderly people reflecting on what they wish they’d done differently, and not one of them ever says, “I wish I’d spent more time at work.”
+I occasionally get served videos featuring elderly people reflecting on what they wish they’d done differently, and not one of them ever says, “I wish I’d made more money.”

 “If there’s no risk, there’s no adventure.
 I think adventure is a great part of life.
 For me, it’s ‘Why am I living?’
 You know, gee, it’s to have some adventure.”